-WAC 495E-110-080 Appeal from disciplinary action.
-(1) ((Except as specified for cases involving allegations of sex discrimination, as set forth in WAC 495E-110-070(12),)) The respondent may appeal a disciplinary action by filing a written notice of appeal with the conduct review officer within 21 calendar days of service of the student conduct officer's decision.
+495E-110-080 - Appeal from disciplinary action.

+(1) The respondent may appeal a disciplinary action by filing a written notice of appeal with the conduct review officer within twenty-one (21) calendar days of service of the student conduct officer's decision.
 Failure to timely file a notice of appeal constitutes a waiver of the right to appeal, and the student conduct officer's decision shall be deemed final.